 The project was initially imagined as a memoir told entirely in his own words, and a long interview (conducted by former WDET radio host Craig Fahle), became the foundation of the picture.
 It quickly became clear this was a much larger tale, and so we reached out to other voices, including fellow activists and politicians, as well as those he impacted, enraged, or inspired.
 For the rest of his life we continued to capture his thoughts on current events, and what's needed to sustain and propel progress.

 The original tangible goal had been to launch a speaking tour, kicking off a new phase in Montgomery's long career as an advocate, but with his passing that ending is sadly no longer possible.
 This is not a hagiography.
 He made mistakes, and he made enemies, and from the start of the project he was adamant about never being involved in the post-production editorial process.

 While this film centers on an individual, it intends to raise awareness of other leaders who, like Montgomery, made sacrifices and fought hard to create a better world than the one they found.

 Jeffrey Montgomery died on July 18, 2016 at the age of 63, but his legacy lives on.

-On the archival front, we have amassed a trove of footage from the Triangle Archives and from Montgomery's many televised appearances as an advocate.
-We have a team at Wayne State University logging and identifying these sources, and the family supports the effort by organizing his personal collection and physical archives (newspaper clippings, photographs, writings, correspondence, etc).
+A trove of archival footage has been processed, including Montgomery's many televised appearances as an advocate.
+We have a team at Wayne State University logging and licensing material, and the family has organized his personal collection and physical archives (newspaper clippings, photographs, writings, correspondence).